ROCm/HIP/docs/developer_guide/build.md

 HIP code can be developed on Linux, either on AMD ROCm platform using HIP-Clang compiler, or a CUDA platform with nvcc installed.
 Before building and running HIP, make sure drivers and pre-built packages are installed properly on the platform.

+Building on Windows is not supported, since not all source code required to build for Windows from source is available under a permissive open source license.
+AMD only provides Windows build instructions for projects that can be built from source on Windows using a toolchain that has closed source build prerequisites.
+The ROCm manifest file is not valid for Windows.
+AMD does not release a manifest or tag our components in Windows.
+Corresponding Linux tags can be used to build on Windows.
+See https://rocm.docs.amd.com/projects/install-on-windows/en/develop/conceptual/release-versioning.html#windows-builds-from-source

 ### AMD platform
 Install ROCm packages or pre-built binary packages using the package manager.
 Refer to the ROCm Installation Guide at https://rocm.docs.amd.com for more information on installing ROCm.